fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 The rest of this tutorial will explain each of these steps in detail.

-## Download and install the Infusion library ##
+## Download and install the UI Options library ##

-1. Download the current source code from Github as a [ZIP file]( https://github.com/fluid-project/infusion/archive/master.zip).
+1. [Download the UI Options library](https://github.com/fluid-project/infusion/releases/download/infusion-2.0/infusion-all-2.0.0-source.zip).
+There is also a [minified version UI Options](https://github.com/fluid-project/infusion/releases/download/infusion-2.0/infusion-uiOptions-2.0.0-minified.zip) for deployment purposes.
+2. Unzip the contents of the downloaded ZIP file to a location within your project.
+In this guide we will use the directory `my-project/lib/`.
-2. Unzip the downloaded ZIP file.
-This will result in a new directory `infusion-master`.
+3. This will result in a new directory `infusion`.
-3. Using a command line terminal, change to the `infusion-master` directory.
-4. Install [Node.js](http://nodejs.org/download/), if it hasn't been installed.
-5. Install [Grunt](http://gruntjs.com/getting-started) globally, if it hasn't been installed.
-For Windows, you can run `npm install -g grunt-cli` as Administrator.
-For Mac OSX, you can run `sudo npm install -g grunt-cli` from the command line terminal.
-6. Create your build by running the `grunt` command in the command line terminal.
-If you would like to customize your build, you can create a custom build by running the `grunt custom` command in the command line terminal.
-See the [README.md](https://github.com/fluid-project/infusion/blob/master/README.md#how-do-i-create-an-infusion-package) file for instructions on how to make a custom build of Infusion.
-7. A ZIP file, such as infusion-2.0.0.zip, will be created in the infusion-master/products directory.
-Copy this Infusion ZIP file into your project directory.
-8. Now unzip the Infusion ZIP file in your project directory.
-This will create a new directory called infusion which contains all the Javascript and files you will need to use UI Options.
-9. Now that infusion is in your project directory, you can go ahead and clean up the files and directories we created so far.
-You can safely delete:
-   * The ZIP file downloaded in Step 1.
-   * The infusion-master directory created in Step 2.
-   * The infusion-2.0.0.zip (or similar name) from your project directory.
-10. Your `infusion` folder will include a single file containing all of the JavaScript you need: `infusion-all.js`.
-If you made a custom build, the file is named `infusion-custom.js`.
+4. Your `infusion` folder will include a single file containing all of the JavaScript you need: `infusion-all.js`.
 You will later link to this file in the headers of your HTML files.
+5. Now that infusion is in your project directory, you can delete the `infusion-uiOptions-2.0.0.zip` (or similar name) from your download directory.

 ## Prepare your page ##